jsong-astro/jsong-astro.github.io/contents/home.md

 jiesong@mail.ustc.edu.cn

 #### Education
-M.E., Computer Science and Technology, China University of Mining and Technology, 2022—2025 (expected).\
+D.E., Department of Astronomy, School of Physics, University of Science and Technology of China, 2023—2026 (expected).\
+M.E., Department of Astronomy, School of Physics, University of Science and Technology of China, 2021—2023.\
-B.E., Data Science and Big Data Technology, China University of Mining and Technology, 2018—2022.
+B.E., School of Physics, University of Science and Technology of China, 2017—2021.

 #### Research Interests
 galaxy morphology, galaxy evolution, high-redshift galaxy